 Components of xAPI Statements

 xAPI statements need to conform to an “I did this” structure.
-Since each leaning event being tracked means that the learner has done something.
+Since each learning event being tracked means that the learner has done something.
 When a learner does something a “statement” is sent to the Learning Record System (LRS) that contains these three components:

 - The Actor is an individual or group being tracked in the Statements.
 (The I in “I did this”)

 - The Verb is the action being done by the Actor within a Statement.
 (The did in “I did this”)

 - The Activity is the something with which an Actor interacted.
 It can be a unit of instruction, experience, or performance that is to be tracked.
 (The this in “I did this”)